Malawi

 Community-focused teaching placements are within schools attached to orphanages, or for children with hearing impairments or severe disabilities as well as at a local hospital.
 In addition to teaching a range of subjects, volunteers assist within the institutions and provide extra support and assistance as required.

 Conservation placements offer the volunteer a chance to get really stuck in with helping with the environment in areas throughout Malawi.
-Placements offer a wide variety of activities regarding environment conservation and sustainability
+Placements offer a wide variety of activities regarding environment conservation and sustainability.

-Accommodation and food
+Accommodation

-Volunteers are allocated a teachers’ house on the school campus or live with a host family.
-Most accommodation is quite basic with some furniture and a small amount of cooking equipment.
+Volunteers are allocated a house or nearby accommodation on the school campus, near their placement or they will live with a host family.
+Most accommodation is basic with some furniture and a small amount of cooking equipment.
 Not all accommodation will have electricity or running water, but it will be of the same standard as the houses lived in by the staff.
-Some food is supplied but volunteers should bear in mind that they are living within poor communities and will probably need to supplement their diet with extra food which they purchase and prepare themselves.

 Need to know

-Pre-departure: All volunteers will be invited to a group briefing.
+• Pre-departure: All volunteers will be invited to a group briefing.

-On arrival: The majority of volunteers will be collected from the airport (group flights) and attend an orientation.
+• On arrival: The majority of volunteers will be collected from the airport (group flights) and attend an orientation.

 Travel